humhub/humhub/protected/humhub/docs/guide/developer/modules.md

     // Is called when the whole module is disabled public function disable()
     {
-        // Clear all Module data and call parent disable [...]
+        // Clear all Module data and call parent disable! parent::disable();
-        parent::disable();
     }